Understanding OAuth2 Authorization flows

 This happens with our pre-built components, or directly through our Authorization API.

-Our customers just input their application's OAuth2 client ID and client Secret obtained once from the provider.
+Our customers just input their application's OAuth2 client ID and client secret, obtained once from the integration.
 Unified also provides instructions on how to obtain those OAuth credentials.

-Currently, Unified.to supports 176 integrations that support OAuth2 code flow.
+Currently, Unified.to supports 176 integrations that use OAuth2 code flow.

 When you see a "Sign in with Google" button, that is usually an OpenID Connect flow.

-Unified.to hides this complexity in our Unified Authentication API, supporting OIDC along with providers that only support OAuth2 code flow with non-standard User Info API endpoints.
+Unified.to hides this complexity in our Unified Authentication API, supporting OIDC along with integrations that only support OAuth2 code flow with non-standard User Info API endpoints.

-OAuth2 client credentials flow is for server-to-server (machine-to-machine) authentication.
-No user is involved; your backend service authenticates as itself to access APIs without the involvement of a human.
-To access a end-user's data, they have to obtain a client ID and client secret from their provider and give it to your application.
+OAuth 2.0 client credentials flow is for server-to-server (machine-to-machine) authentication.
+No user is involved; your backend service authenticates as itself to access application-level or tenant-level data—not an individual user's data.
+The customer (or a tenant admin) obtains a client ID and client secret from their integration and provides it to your application.

 How it works:

-- Your end-user generates an OAuth2 client ID and client secret in their provider/application and gives it to your application.
-They usually will set what permissions they are willing to grant to those credentials.
+- The customer or tenant admin generates an OAuth2 client ID and client secret in their integration and gives it to your application.
+They usually set what permissions they're willing to grant to those credentials.

-- Your backend sends the client ID and secret to the provider's token endpoint.
+- Your backend sends the client ID and secret to the integration's token endpoint.

 - Your backend uses the token to call APIs.